-Join Jim Stice for an in-depth discussion in this video Introduction to managerial accounting, part of Managerial Accounting.
+Join Jim Stice for an in-depth discussion in this video Introduction to managerial accounting, part of Accounting Foundations: Managerial Accounting.

 - Antoine Lavoisier, considered the father of modern chemistry, is most famous for analyzing and naming the element Oxygen, and for writing the first text book on modern chemistry in 1789.
 His research on combustion enabled France to have the best gunpowder in Europe. - Now, one of Lavoisier's students was a young man named E. I. du Pont.
 I won't try and pronounce the entire French name.
 He immigrated to the United States after the death of his mentor. - After using the expertise learnt from Lavoisier, E.I. du Pont started a blasting powder company near Wilmington, Delaware in 1802 that still exists under the formal name of E. I. du Pont de Nemours and Company.